Azure/bicep-registry-modules/avm/res/network/bastion-host/README.md

 ### Parameter: `bastionSubnetPublicIpResourceId`

 The Public IP resource ID to associate to the azureBastionSubnet.
 If empty, then the Public IP that is created as part of this module will be applied to the azureBastionSubnet.
+This parameter is ignored when enablePrivateOnlyBastion is true.

 - Required: No
 - Type: string